WWE ‘Raw’ Results And Review, Bayley Turns Heel And Dolph Ziggler Retains

 Prior to the match, Bliss and Mickie James cut a promo, and Alexa once again demonstrated that she’s one of the best WWE superstars on the mic.
 Before the promo, the live audience was largely checked out, but the WWE women’s champion got them back into Raw.
 Natalya came out to interrupt the promo and Nia Jax accompanied “The Queen of Hearts” to the ring.

 Though there was a botch or two, this non-title match was decent and it was another quick one.
-At the end of the match, Jax tripped Bliss, Natalya seized the opportunity by locking in the sharpshooter making the champion tap out.
+At the end of the match, Jax tripped Bliss, and Natalya seized the opportunity by locking in the sharpshooter making the champion tap out.
 The WWE has once again had one of their top faces cheat to secure a victory.

 Ember Moon, Bayley, And Sasha Banks vs. The Riott Squad

 This match was a little underwhelming until the aftermath occurred, and that was the moment of the night.
 Ruby Riott pinned Sasha to secure the victory, and then Bayley snapped.
 She immediately started pounding Banks with stiff blows, and Bayley even threw her against the steel steps and other objects surrounding the ring.
-While this is seemingly a heel turn for Bayley, the crowd did something they haven’t done in quite some time, they started chanting Bayley’s name.
+While this is seemingly a heel turn for Bayley, the crowd did something they haven’t done in quite some time: they started chanting Bayley’s name.

 A win for The #RiottSquad means… THIS?!#RAW @itsBayleyWWE pic.twitter.com/WOwe7NqEQJ